DragonComputer/Dragonfire/CONTRIBUTING.md

 #### Suggesting Enhancements

-If you have a enhancement idea or you are not happy with an ugly piece of code then please [file an issue](https://github.com/DragonComputer/Dragonfire/issues/new) and mention that it's an enhancement proposal.
+If you have an enhancement idea or you are not happy with an ugly piece of code then please [file an issue](https://github.com/DragonComputer/Dragonfire/issues/new) and mention that it's an enhancement proposal.

 <!-- This section guides you through submitting an enhancement suggestion for Dragonfire, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:. -->